-The classical IETs presented in the previous section act on a single interval, and the first step of their generalization is dropping this restriction, thus introducing multi-interval IETs.
-We will also drop the fixation of the left endpoint as zero.
-(In what follows, we will call the multi-interval IETs simply `IETs'.)
+Classical IETs, which were defined in the previous section, act on a single segment, and the first step in their generalization is removing this restriction, i.e., considering IETs on multiple segments.
+We also get rid of pinning down some edge at the point~0.
+In what follows, we will call multi-segment IETs just IETs.